yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	The **FactResellerSales** table contains one row per sales order line—a sales order contains one or more line items.

-24. Review the column quality for the **TotalProductCost** column, and notice that 8% of the rows are empty.
+24. Review the column quality for the **TotalProductCost** column and notice that 8% of the rows are empty.

 	![Picture 63](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image34.png)